5.2.4 Image Processing Acceleration

 NEON Acceleration

-The package provides a simple test program that takes a local ToF image and uses the interface in hobot_cv to implement Gaussian filtering.
-For more detailed interface information, please refer to the README.md file in the hobot_cv package.
+The package provides a simple test program that takes a local ToF image as input and calls interfaces from hobot_cv to implement Gaussian blur functionality.
+For detailed interface documentation, please refer to the README.md file in the hobot_cv package.

 - Foxy